Planning an Easter menu when you’re managing blood sugar doesn’t mean you have to give up your favorite holiday foods.

 Simple Swaps I Use for a Lighter Easter Menu

-Swap heavy ingredients for lighter alternatives.
-I’ve found that using Greek yogurt instead of sour cream or mayo in dips and casseroles still gives that creamy texture without the extra carbs.
+Swap heavy ingredients: Use Greek yogurt instead of sour cream or mayo in dips and casseroles for a creamy texture with fewer carbs.

-Roast your veggies!
-Roasting brings out natural sweetness in things like carrots, Brussels sprouts, and cauliflower—no need for added sugar.
+Roast your vegetables: Roasting brings out natural sweetness in carrots, Brussels sprouts, and cauliflower, so there’s no need for added sugar.

-Bacon - Use a small amount of bacon to add big flavor to enhance flavor without needing extra salt or heavy sauces.
+Use bacon for flavor, not bulk: A small amount of bacon adds big flavor without relying on heavy sauces.
 Try my Asparagus Wrapped in Bacon recipe as a side dish to your ham.

 Easy Ingredient Hacks to Lighten Up Your Easter Favorites

-Watch the sauces.
-Store-bought gravies and marinades can sneak in a lot of sugar.
-Making a simple homemade version helps control ingredients and flavor.
+Watch the sauces: Store-bought gravies and marinades often contain added sugar.
+Making your own helps control both flavor and ingredients.

-Focus on herbs and spices.
-Fresh rosemary, thyme, garlic, and lemon can elevate a dish and keep it flavorful without needing sugar or heavy sauces.
+Use herbs and spices: Fresh rosemary, thyme, garlic, and lemon add bold flavor without needing sugar or heavy sauces.

 Helpful Kitchen Tools